aig-upf/universal-pddl-parser-multiagent/README.md

 ### <a name="multiagent-extension"></a>Multiagent Extension

-Firstly, you have to either download or clone this repository.
-It is important to have the folder next to the `universal-pddl-parser` folder so that it can be properly referenced.
+Firstly, you have to either clone or download this repository.
 To clone it, you can use the following command:

 ```
 git clone https://github.com/aig-upf/universal-pddl-parser-multiagent.git
 ```

+This repository references the `universal-pddl-parser` repository previously cloned and compiled.
+There are two ways for referencing that repository:

+1. You have the `universal-pddl-parser` and the `universal-pddl-parser-multiagent` repositories next to each other (i.e., in the same folder).
+1. You use the `PDDL_PARSER_PATH` environment variable, which should contain the path to the `universal-pddl-parser` repository.

 Then, to compile the extension you only have to open the folder and run the `scons` command: